jaesea17/iqair-api/README.md

 - Sign up on iqair.com to get your api_key
 see example.env on how to use it

-## NOTE
- - Users must not be authenticated before viewing or browsing through products.

 ### Test

 - Run `yarn test` to start test